talwrii/orgnav/README.md

 **Orgnav has moved to https://github.com/facetframer/orgnav my alter ego for important code.
-Move comes with annoying author changing rebase**
+The move comes complete with annoying author changing rebase for free.**

 # orgnav